vineelko/patina/docs/src/dxe_core/events.md

 ### System Time

-The events module of the Rust DXE Core maintains a global `SYSTEM_TIME` variable as an `AtomicU64`.
+The events module of the Patina DXE Core maintains a global `SYSTEM_TIME` variable as an `AtomicU64`.
 This maintains the current system time tick count.
 When the Timer Architectural Protocol is made available part way through boot, the event module registers a timer handler with the architectural protocol to receive timer ticks callbacks (a tick is 100ns).
 When a timer tick occurs, the following actions are taken: